 Eating disorders affect 20 million females and 10 million males in the United States and can be diagnosed in boys and girls as young as seven years old.
-Eating disorders are not a lifestyle choice, but are in fact a mental health disorder similar to depression, bipolar disease and schizophrenia.
-It is not an individual choice to develop an eating disorder but rather severe underlying pathological factors drive individuals to take part in self-destructive behaviors associated with eating disorders.
-Genetic factors, environmental factors and social factors all play a role in the development of an eating disorder.
+Eating disorders are not a lifestyle choice but are a mental health disorder similar to depression, bipolar disease, and schizophrenia.
+It is not an individual choice to develop an eating disorder, but rather severe underlying pathological factors drive individuals to take part in self-destructive behaviors associated with eating disorders.
+Genetic factors, environmental factors, and social factors all play a role in the development of an eating disorder.
 Interpersonal issues, past trauma, low-self esteem, abuse, co-occurring mental health disorders, substance abuse disorders, and unhealthy family and personal relationships all contribute to the environmental and social factors associated with eating disorders.